Ethiopian army enters Tigray capital: PM Abiy | DW | 28.11.2020

 "We've been able to enter Mekele city without innocent civilians being targets," Abiy was quoted as saying by Ethiopian Broadcasting Corporation (EBC).

+He then posted a statement on Twitter saying that "the Federal government is in full control of the city of Mekele."

-The country's military chief of staff Birhanu Jula said on Facebook that the army "has taken full control" of Mekele.
+The country's military chief of staff Birhanu Jula made a similar statement on Facebook.

 There was no immediate comment from the Tigrayan forces in the northern region who have been fighting government troops.